-Everyday the vehicles paraded in the Heritage Ring and included motorcycles, commercial, buses, pre/post war cars, tractors, steam engines, models and steam.
-A selection of vehicles traveled through the Showground each day so that all our visitors had the opportunity to see these wonderful examples.
+Everyday the vehicles will be paraded in the Heritage Ring including motorcycles, commercial, buses, pre/post war cars, tractors, steam engines, models and steam.
+A selection of vehicles will also travel through the Showground each day so that all our visitors have the opportunity to see these wonderful examples.
 The enthusiasts who man the Heritage Section are always on hand to talk about the history and are more than happy to give advice about restoration projects.
 The Kent County Show is a great opportunity for families to show their children and grandchildren the majesty of our motoring legacy.

 From working Steam Engines to Rolls Royce Phantom’s the area is full of nostalgic trips down memory lane.
 The area also boasts, tractors, machinery, car clubs and model railways.